-- a.
-Cabinetry shall be factory built and pre-finished.
-Average grade particleboard box construction with simulated wood grain veneer on interior.
-Recessed panel doors, drawer fronts; face frames of hardwood construction; veneer/ply toe kicks.
-Hardware consists of concealed hinges and side mount drawer hardware. - b.
-Counter tops in the kitchen shall be solid surface, Corian or equal counter.
-Waterfall edges with 4" high integral back splash and side splash with rolled edge or equal.
-Waterproof around sink cut out perimeter top, edge and bottom.
-Contractor to provide Owner with pre-selected color samples for color selection as shown on Material Selection sheet. - c.
-Every kitchen shall have a minimum storage area of 40 cubic feet via installed cabinetry with solid wood fronts.
-Counter space will have a minimum vertical clearance of 15 inches and a minimum width of 12 inches and a depth of 24 inches.
-The kitchen shall have adequate food storage facilities including at least three contiguous linear (3) feet and a total of eight linear feet of counter area for food preparation. - 5.
-Hazardous and Substandard Conditions: These conditions shall include but not limited to: - a) Lack of adequate food storage, food preparation area, refrigeration or cooking facilities: or - b) Spaces that are so small as to be unusable or inadequate for their intended purpose. - c) Difficult or not practicable to clean - d) Defective cabinet door function and hardware, shelving condition and securement of overall assembly to floor and wall - e) Damage or Water penetration on Base cabinetry when extended above the toe plate - f) Use of materials on Counter tops that cannot be readily cleaned shall be replaced. - B. Bathroom(s): When a plan includes two or more bathrooms, provide master bathroom and master closet in master bedroom.
-At a minimum, home shall contain a bathroom which is equipped with a toilet, vanity and sink, and a shower/bath tub.
-All plumbing fixtures shall be United States Environmental Protection Agency (USEPA) WaterSense qualified or better.
-When installing toilets, sinks, or such components, water supply shut off valves shall be installed.
+Cabinetry shall be factory built and pre-finished with plywood sides.
+Recessed panel doors, drawer fronts, face frames of hardwood construction, and veneer/ply toe kicks.
+Hardware consists of concealed hinges and side mount drawer hardware.
+(Soft closer/slides)

+Counter tops in the kitchen shall be solid surface with 4" high back splash and side splash if required by plan or design.
+Waterproof around sink cut out perimeter top, edge, and bottom.
+Contractor to provide Owner with pre-selected color samples for color selection as shown on Material Selection sheet.

+Where and when applicable, every kitchen shall be equipped with a pantry, 36" base cabinets and 36" upper cabinets.

+• Hazardous and Substandard Conditions

+- Lack of adequate food storage, food preparation area, refrigeration, or cooking facilities. - Spaces that are so small as to be unusable or inadequate for their intended purpose. - Lack of ability to clean. - Defective cabinet door function and hardware, shelving condition and securement of overall assembly to floor and wall.

+- Damage or water penetration on base cabinetry when extended above the toe plate. - Use of materials on Countertops that cannot be readily cleaned shall be replaced.

+B. Bathroom(s)

+When a plan includes two or more bathrooms, provide master bathroom and master closets in separate areas.
+All master bathrooms shall have a linen closet within or adjacent to the bathroom.
+At a minimum, home shall contain a bathroom which is equipped with a toilet, vanity and sink, and a shower/bathtub.
+All plumbing fixtures shall be United States Environmental Protection Agency (USEPA) Water Sense qualified or better.
+When installing toilets, sinks, or such components, water supply shut-off valves shall be installed.
 The toilets shall not use more than 1.6 gallons per flush.
-Toilet throat size will be no less than two (2) inches and glazed smooth. - Standard shower/tub shall be one piece unit.
+Toilet throat size will be no less than 2 inches and glazed smooth.

+Prior to permitting, the contractor shall coordinate all bathroom designs conforming with a doctor prescribed Verification of Disability.

+- In new construction, the standard shower/tub shall be one-piece unit.
 If panel kit, it shall be Acrylonitrile Butadiene Styrene (ABS) plastic unit sealed with matching color silicone sealant.
-Shower heads shall have a flow rate of no greater than two (2) gallons per minute (gpm).
-Shower Wall construction shall be such that grab bars can be added at a later date. - 2.
-All bathrooms shall have Energy Star-rated or equivalent power-vented fans and shall exhaust to the exterior. - 3.
-Vanities shall be factory built and pre-finished.
-Average grade particleboard box construction with simulated wood grain veneer on interior.
-Recessed panel doors, drawer fronts, and face frames of hardwood construction.
+Shower heads shall have a flow rate no greater than 2 gallons per minute (gpm).
+Shower wall construction shall be such that grab bars can be added at a later date by installing 2x6 blocking during framing. - All bathrooms shall have Energy Star rated or equivalent power-vented fans and shall exhaust to the exterior. - The wall construction adjacent to and behind all toilet walls shall be such that grab bars can be added at a later date by installing 2x6 blocking during framing. - Vanities shall be factory built and pre-finished with plywood sides and recessed panel doors, drawer fronts, and face frames of hardwood construction.
 Hardware consists of concealed hinges and side mount drawer hardware.
-Vanity top with integral sink, 1/2" thick solid polymer material adhesively joined with inconspicuous seams; standard edge details with integral bowl.
+Vanity top with integral sink 1/2" thick solid polymer material adhesively joined with inconspicuous seams, standard edge details with integral or undermount sink.
 Provide coved back splash and side splashes.
-Color as pre-selected by owner. and shown on Material Selection sheet
+Color as pre-selected by owner, and shown on Material Selection sheet. - At a minimum, each bathroom shall contain one 18" long metal towel bars, a toilet tissue holder, a wall mounted mirror equal to the length of vanity, a medicine cabinet, and vanity with integrated countertop and sink.
+All selected accessories shall match in color and finish. - All bathrooms shall have doors with a privacy lock.